Club Babyhead

 American rock band Pearl Jam performing live at Club Babyhead, Providence, RI (July 15, 1991).

 Club Babyhead was a nightclub and hard rock music venue in Providence, Rhode Island.

 The venue was located at 73 Richmond Street.
 It was known for being dark and gritty.

-Previous to being dubbed Club Babyhead, the venue was known as Club Rocket, likely because of the amusement park rocket ship that hung in the club's entryway.
+Prior to being dubbed Club Babyhead, the venue was known as Club Rocket, likely because of the amusement park rocket ship that hung in the club's entryway.

 Club nights

 In 1992 and 1993, Club Babyhead was the only local venue providing space for hardcore acts.
 Audience members at the club's hardcore shows often engaged in moshing.

 Club Babyhead hosted a "Stupid Dance Party" Thursday and Sunday nights, that featured an eclectic mix of music DJ'ed by Jared Dubois.

 The club hosted electronic club nights that attracted the rave scene.

 Club Babyhead regularly featured matinées, which teenagers attended.

 Featured musicians

-From 1990 to 1997, Club Babyhead featured performances from Jennifer Finch, Buzzcocks, Babes in Toyland, Electrafixion, Shelter, The Breeders, Scarce, Alanis Morissette, Yo La Tengo, Melvins, The Mighty Mighty Bosstones, Pearl Jam, The Smashing Pumpkins, Nirvana, Meat Puppets, Mudhoney, Blind Melon, Bo Diddley, Green Day, The Dead Kennedys, Arab on Radar, Godflesh, Marilyn Manson, Deftones, Catherine Wheel, The Proletariat, Snuff, Butt Trumpet, Throwing Muses, Goo Goo Dolls, Samiam, Only Living Witness, and Korn.
+From 1990 to 1997, Club Babyhead featured performances from L7, Buzzcocks, Babes in Toyland, Electrafixion, Shelter, The Breeders, Scarce, Alanis Morissette, Yo La Tengo, Melvins, The Mighty Mighty Bosstones, Pearl Jam, The Smashing Pumpkins, Nirvana, Meat Puppets, Mudhoney, Blind Melon, Bo Diddley, Green Day, The Dead Kennedys, Arab on Radar, Godflesh, Marilyn Manson, Deftones, Catherine Wheel, The Proletariat, Snuff, Butt Trumpet, Throwing Muses, Goo Goo Dolls, Samiam, Only Living Witness, and Korn.